Keto Pumpkin Crisp

 Q: What’s a quick meal idea using cottage cheese?

-A: Scoop it over sliced tomatoes, sprinkle salt, add olive oil.
+A: Scoop it over sliced tomatoes, sprinkle salt, and add olive oil.
 Done in two minutes and surprisingly satisfying.

 Q: Does cottage cheese help with cravings?